 Experiencing a slip, trip, or other accident on public property you may feel humiliated – not to mention the pain you might feel if you were injured.
-At Auger & Auger, our Columbia premises liability attorney urges you not to let that embarrassment prevent you from establishing your rights.
+At Auger & Auger Accident and Injury Lawyers, our Columbia premises liability attorney urges you not to let that embarrassment prevent you from establishing your rights.
 A member of our team will leave for the scene as soon as you call and begin our own investigation.
 The faster we can document the incident, the better.

 As a Columbia slip and fall attorney, we know the owner of a premises has just as much responsibility for the exterior as they do for the interior.
 You have rights if you experience an injury-causing accident anywhere on a commercial or residential property.
 At Auger & Auger, we have represented people who have tripped on loose flooring, lost their balance due to a missing handrail on steps, and experienced incidents due to inadequate lighting.
 If your injury can be attributed to negligence on the part of the landowner, you have a right to seek compensation.

 Reasonable care — a property owner is responsible for ensuring that their entire property, inside and out, is reasonably free of hazards.
 Business owners have accepted a duty of care by allowing people to park in their lot, utilize their walkways, and enter their establishments.
 Homeowners accept the same duty when they invite someone onto their property, even if the invitation is implied.
 Your considerations and the law’s idea of reasonable may not be the same.

 There are four classifications of persons who may come onto your South Carolina premises: invitees, licensees, adult trespassers, and children.
 An invitee is granted the highest duty of care, while a trespasser is granted the least.

 - Invitee: This person enters a property at the implied or express invitation of the owner.

 - Licensee: This person is permitted on the property by the possessor’s consent.